opensearch-project/documentation-website/_migrations/migration-phases/removing-migration-infrastructure.md

 Follow the instructions on the command-line to remove the deployed resources from the AWS account.

-The AWS Console can also be used to verify, remove, and confirm resources for the Migration Assistant are no longer in the account.
+The AWS Management Console can also be used to remove Migration Assistant resources and confirm that they are no longer in the account.